saraskim/sismid-ili-forecasting-sandbox/README.md

-# FluSight ILI Sandbox Hub Template
+# SISMID 2025 ILI Forecasting Sandbox

 A template of a Sandbox hub of forecasts based on the original [FluSight Challenge](https://github.com/cdcepi/FluSight-forecasts) run by the CDC.
 All data and the repository structure have been formatted according to [hubverse](https://hubverse.io/) standards.